AdobeDocs/federated-audience-composition.es-ES/help/start/access-prerequisites.md

 ## Mecanismos de protección y limitaciones {#fac-guardrails}

-* El uso de audiencias y atributos de Federated Audience Composition no está disponible actualmente con Healthcare Shield y Privacy and Security Shield.
+* El uso de Federated Audience Composition no está disponible actualmente con Healthcare Shield y Privacy and Security Shield.

 <!--
 * Federated Audience Composition is compatible with Privacy & Security Shield and can be used in all verticals except for healthcare industries.
 Currently, Federated Audience Composition cannot be licensed to customers looking to ingest health data.
 [Learn more](https://experienceleague.adobe.com/en/docs/events/customer-data-management-voices-recordings/governance/healthcare-shield){target="_blank"}-->